barnabyw/revenues/README.md

 # Context

 ## Energy arbitrage
 Energy arbitrage is buying power at low prices and selling at high prices, to generate a profit.
 It is the primary way energy storage systems make their money.
+This code for analysing how much profit can be generated in different countries from energy arbitrage.
 ![image](https://github.com/user-attachments/assets/c81d2631-2bae-439e-8ac4-ea18729c4e45)

 ## Electricity market 101